juspay/todo-app/tutorial/nixify/1_nix_flake.md

 Let's break it down!
 ### haskellPackages

-`pkgs.haskellPackages` is an attribute set consisting of all haskell packages maintained in nixpkgs.
-Since our local package (`todo-app`) is not already in it, we will have to add it manually.
-Technically you can just use  `packages.${system}.default = pkgs.${system}.haskellPackages.callCabal2nix "todo-app" ./. { };` but adding it to `haskellPackages` keeps it all in one place and any consuming flake will not have to think about where to find this package.
+- `pkgs.haskellPackages` is an attribute set that contains all Haskell packages maintained within `nixpkgs`.
+- Since our local package (`todo-app`) is not already included in `pkgs.haskellPackages`, we need to manually add it.
+- Technically, you can use `packages.${system}.default = pkgs.${system}.haskellPackages.callCabal2nix "todo-app" ./. { };` to include the package.
+However, adding it to `haskellPackages` consolidates every Haskell package in one place.

+In summary, adding the local package to `pkgs.haskellPackages` centralizes the package management process and simplifies the usage of the package within other flakes.

 ### Overlay

-[Overlays](https://nixos.wiki/wiki/Overlays) are used to override an existing package set, such as `pkgs.haskellPackages`, and produce a new package set containing the changes we want.
+[Overlays](https://nixos.wiki/wiki/Overlays) are used to override an existing package set, such as `pkgs.haskellPackages`, and produce a new package set containing the changes.
 These changes could be either about overriding a single package in the package set (the second argument `super` references the original package set), or it could be about adding new packages to it.

 ### callCabal2nix

-The `callCabal2nix` function produces a Haskell package derivation given its source.
-This function internally uses ["cabal2nix"](https://github.com/NixOS/cabal2nix), a Haskell tool that generates Nix build instructions from a cabal file.
+The `callCabal2nix` function generates a Haskell package derivation based on its source.
+This function internally utilizes ["cabal2nix"](https://github.com/NixOS/cabal2nix), which is a Haskell utility that generates Nix build instructions from a cabal file.

 ### Time to run!
 [![asciicast](https://asciinema.org/a/1dRgdxS6PfOPBoKpzrDxGa17p.svg)](https://asciinema.org/a/1dRgdxS6PfOPBoKpzrDxGa17p)

 ## Nixify DevShell

-Our current flake enables us to *build* the `todo-app`.
+Our existing flake enables us to *build* the `todo-app`.
 However, what if want to develop it, by adding a feature or fixing a bug?
 For Haskell development, we normally use [cabal](https://cabal.readthedocs.io/) and tools like [ghcid](https://github.com/ndmitchell/ghcid).
-These tools require a GHC loaded with packages mentioned in `build-depends` of your cabal file, which is what we want a`devShell` to provide (ie., an isolated environment with custom GHC).
+These tools require a GHC environment that includes the packages specified in the `build-depends` of our cabal file.
+This is where `devShell` becomes useful as it provides an isolated environment with all packages required by the project, catering to our development needs.

-Tl;dr Here's the `flake.nix` for this section:
+Tl;dr Here is the `flake.nix` for this section:

 ```nix
 {
   inputs = {